-Teaching assistants (as well as graduate and research assistants) are appointed by each academic department or instructional unit.
+Teaching assistants (as well as graduate assistants, research assistants, and instructional associates) are appointed by each academic department or instructional unit.
 Graduate students interested in serving as TAs should contact the departments in which they would like to work.

 - All-University Teaching Assistant Orientation.
-All first-time teaching assistants (TAs) are required to complete an orientation program.
-The comprehensive, all-University Orientation Program held each August offers a mix of concurrent and large-group sessions designed to prepare graduate students for success in their instructional roles.
+All first-time teaching assistants (TAs) at Syracuse University are required to complete an orientation program.
+The comprehensive, All-University Orientation Program held each August offers a mix of concurrent and large-group sessions designed to prepare graduate students for success in their instructional roles.

 - Services for TAs.
 The TA Program provides programming, observations/consultations, assessment tools, and other services to support TAs in their instructional roles.